efisoft-elt/pydevmgr_elt/docs/source/exemples/adc_movement.rst

           end_time: 2032-09-11T02:00:00.0000

-Or you can configure more deeply, e.i. if you want to check the influance of the init function for instance
+Or you can configure more deeply, e.g. if you want to check the influance of the init function for instance, temp, wavelength pressure, etc ...

 .. code-block:: yaml

     targets:
         - name: Target1
           ra: 163553.00